 Sister is so talented and I know her post-teaching career has been phenomenal.
 But she was also a great math teacher!
 She had an enthusiasm for the topic that she communicated to her students.
 I still remember her demonstrating by taking smaller and smaller and smaller steps how a hyperbola (right?) approaches the asymptote but never quite gets there!
 I recall her referring to numbers as “cute little creatures.”

 Sister was patient, too.
 She never rushed us.
 She would do every homework program on the blackboard if we needed her to, until she was sure we understood.
 I never took another day of math after I left KCHS.
 But I can still help my kids with Algebra, because Sister was so thorough.
+[Note: My last class with sister was now 33 years ago, and I still remember how to find the slope of a line–thank God.]

 Finally, Sister almost always wore a smile, in the classroom and out.
 That’s something that hasn’t changed.